V4Fire/Client/src/traits/i-active-items/README.md

 # traits/i-active-items

-This module provides a trait for a component that renders a list of items and need a behavior of changing active items.
+This module provides a trait for a component that renders a list of items and needs a behavior of changing active items.
 This trait is an extension of [[iItems]].

 Take a look at [[bList]] to see more.